 ECO 7938 - APPLIED MACROECONOMIC THEORY II

 University of Florida

-Spring 2020
+Spring 2022

 Instructor: Eugenio Rojas

 Email: erojasbarros@ufl.edu

+Class Meetings: Tuesdays-Thursdays 1:55 AM - 3:50 PM (Periods 7-8), Room MAT 114

+Office Hours: By appointment.

-Class Meetings: Tuesdays-Thursdays 9:35 AM - 10:25 AM (Periods 3-4), Room MAT 224A quantitative methods, and evidence related to topics in advanced macroeconomics.
+Introduction and Objectives: This course is aimed to provide a comprehensive review of theory, quantitative methods, and evidence related to topics in advanced macroeconomics.
 The course focuses on expanding the set of tools that students have in order to answer important questions in macroeconomics.
 We will particularly focus on models that capture the interactions between decisions of heterogeneous agents, such as households or firms, and their implications for the macro economy, as well as methods to study these interactions.
 We will also study models where market imperfections, such as financial frictions and limited commitment, affect the equilibrium outcomes of the macro economy.
 The main goal of the course is to get the students familiarized with the topics and be able to develop independent but related research ideas.
+Recommended Texts: The main reference for the course is Recursive Macroeconomic Theory (4th edition) by Sargent and Ljunqvist.
+Other (optional) textbooks are: Recursive Methods in Economic Dynamics by Stokey and Lucas, Dynamic General Equilibrium Modeling (2nd) by Heer and Maussner, and Numerical Methods in Economics by Kenneth Judd.
+There will be readings assigned by the instructor that will be related to the topics of the course.
+Class Schedule: All the relevant dates for this course, including lectures and due dates for problem sets, are set in a calendar that will be posted in Canvas.
+Make sure you can access and see the information with no problem.
+Important dates: